StackStorm/st2-docker/README.md

     failed: false
     return_code: 0
     stderr: ''
-    stdout: Hello dude!
+    stdout: Hello human!
     succeeded: true
   ```

 The action takes a single parameter `name`, which as we can see above,
-defaults to 'dude' if `name` is not specified.
+defaults to 'human' if `name` is not specified.
 If we specify a value for
 `name`, then as expected, the value is found in `result.stdout`.

   ```